ogcincubator/geodcat-ogcapi-records/README.md

 # OGC Building Blocks for GeoDCAT implemented using the OGC API Records baseline

+DCAT is a widely used vocabulary for describing data sets and services.
+Naturally much data is geographical or spatio-temporal in nature, and datasets are listed in catalogs.
+GeoDCAT standardises spatio-temporal metadata aspects beyond DCAT basics, and the OGC Records API standardises JSON data structures and access methods fir catalogs.

-This will define a JSON schema linked to GeoDCAT using JSON-LD contexts.
-The schema will extend OGC-API-Records.
+This repository will define reusable JSON schemas linked to GeoDCAT using JSON-LD contexts.
+The schemas will extend OGC-API-Records and provide reusable Building Blocks for more specialised profiles required by communities of practice.

 The generated documentation of each Building Block can be accessed [here](https://ogcincubator.github.io/geodcat-ogcapi-records/).